-The touchstone of Code Section 1248 is that the U.S. shareholder engages in some form of transaction pursuant to which he recognizes gain.
+The touchstone of Code Section 1248 is that the U.S. shareholder engages in some form of transaction pursuant to which they recognize gain.
 A transaction which, among domestic corporations, would be a tax-free reorganization, may be taxable if conducted with a foreign entity.
 When gain recognition occurs, the ordinary income provisions of Code Section 1248 come into play.

-For example, boot received in an otherwise tax-free incorporation will be treated as ordinary income if it would otherwise have been capital gain when CFC stock is the property transferred to the new corporation.
+For example, boot received in an otherwise tax-free incorporation will be treated as ordinary income if it would otherwise have been capital gain when CFC stock is the property transferred to the new corporation.51 ii.
+Nonrecognition Transactions

-&lt;sup>47 Treas.
+47 Treas.
 Reg.
 Section 1.1248-1(b).